IBMTechSales/Liberty-Workshop/docs/environments-setup/reserve-environment/reserve_environment.md

     b.  **Purpose**: Select a `purpose` from the drop-down menu

-	> **AVOID TROUBLE:** Selecting TEST only reserves an environemt for **4 hours**.
-If you need the evironemnt for up to two weeks, select a purpose other than Test.
+	> **AVOID TROUBLE:** Selecting TEST only reserves an environment for **4 hours**.
+If you need the evironment for up to two weeks, select a purpose other than Test.

 	 ![](./images/env-purpose.png)